Zudest/KingdomDuels/content/rules.md

 - To Equip a card you need an effect that allows you to do so or to have that card be of the Equip Type (Equip Spell or Equip Trap).
 - To Attach a card you need an effect that allows you to do so.
 - If a card leaves the field, all other cards equipped to it are destroyed (unless otherwise stated), and all cards attached to it are sent to the Graveyard (unless otherwise stated).
+- If you attach a card, you also attach any card already attached to that card.

 Additional notes for **Hidden** monsters:
 - Hidden monsters receive Field Power Bonus normally like face-up monsters.